NathanCheshire/GravatarJavaClient/docs/docs/api.md

 **unauthenticated** requests will not return certain fields whilst **authenticated** requests will return all available fields.

-Authenticated requests require a `GravatarProfileTokenProvider` object to be injected when building the `GravatarProfileRequest` object.
+Authenticated requests require a valid API token to be provided which will be used in the authentication HTTP header.

 ```java
 // Define a re-suable request